System expected to strengthen into Tropical Storm Debby as it churns towards Florida - KESQ

 No matter its strength, torrential, flooding rain will be the most significant impact from the storm – especially if the system slows down.

-Tropical storm warnings are in effect for the Dry Tortugas and the west coast of the Florida peninsula from East Cape Sable to Boca Grande.
-Meanwhile, tropical storm watches extend along the peninsula’s west coast from Boca Grande to the mouth of the Suwannee River, and the southern coast east of East Cape Sable to the Card Sound Bridge.
+A tropical storm warning is in effect for the Dry Tortugas and the west coast of the Florida peninsula from south of Yankeetown to East Cape Sable.
+Meanwhile, a tropical storm watch is in effect for the area west of the Aucilla River to the Ochlockonee River.

 Parts of the Florida Keys and parts of the Central Florida coast are also under a tropical storm watch, with officials urging residents there to prepare for tropical storm conditions within the next 48 hours.
 The watch includes Fort Myers, Cape Coral and Tampa Bay.